 We arrive at his ranch, and we went to the back of his house where the horses are.
 He introduced me to a bunch of other peddlers who are selling many trinkets.
 I was introduced to my horse, Allegre, and Alonso my guide.
 I took out $100 Soles to pay for the tour, and it happens he had no change.
 Oh, there are merchants here so they must have changed.
 Nope, they don’t either.
 But, oh look!
 A stone necklace happens to be selling for $30 Soles each.
 I guess I’ll settle for that like change, funny how that worked out (sarcasm).

 After a quick safety briefing (don’t fall off the horse) I got on the saddle.
 I know nothing about horses.
 For all that I know Allegre was a donkey or a mule (but don’t tell him I said that).
 He wasn’t a big stud by any means, but I’ve never been on a horse.
 I wasn’t in control, Alonso was, but I can’t help feeling a little rush of excitement.
+Speaking of horses, check out this awesome 2.5 hour horseback ride tour to the temple of the moon – it’s legit and there’s no scam.

 Damn the beaten trail

 The trail was rocky and narrow.
 It was shared with other riders and often caused the horses to jerk and react when having to pass one another in the opposite direction.
-There were also times when I thought Allegre would gallop away into in the horizon without me in control.
+There were also times when I thought Allegre would gallop away into the horizon without me in control.
 It was exciting, but we had to stop for the first ruins where I would have to explore by foot.

 The ruin was a cave of sorts that the Inca used at one point.
 For what purpose, I don’t know.
 You can see some elaborate stonework/masonry on display at the site.
 I ran up and down the ruins looking for anything of interest.
 That got boring after about fifteen minutes.
 I wanted to get back on the horse and gallop through the wind!